 Make it easy on yourself.
 Take a 2x4 and temporarily nail it across the front of the floor (on the end floor joist).
 Hold it even with the bottom of the siding on each side of the building.
 This will create a ledge for the siding to sit while you nail it up and you don't have to struggle holding the siding while you nail it.
 This siding on the front will have the doors mounted to it.
 Install the one with the male protruding past the door first.
 Set it on the ledge and nail it on the bottom.
 Then nail into the sidewall, pushing the sidewall in or out to square it up.
 Then nail your siding into the rafters.
-(If your building is wider than 8', then you'll probably want to frame the studs on the end walls before installing the siding).
+Note that your siding is now installed and you don't even have a stud behind it yet.

 Next place the other sheet of siding with door on the ledge and get them aligned properly.
 Nail it off in the same manner as the other.
 Now go inside and install a stud on each side of the door.
 You will have to cut this stud to length and notch it around the rafter.
 Notice we do not use bottom plates or top plates on the end walls.
 Before you install the door header, take a handsaw and finish cutting out the doors (the 4" sections of siding you did not cut when assembling the doors).
 Do not swing the doors open yet.
 Install the door header and let it drop down about half an inch below the top of the door.
 That way it will serve as a doorstop for the doors to close against.
-Go back outside and nail through the doors and they will swing freely.
+Go back outside and nail through the doorjambs into the studs you just installed.
+Take a hammer and knock the ledger off from under the doors and they will swing freely.